gvwilson/sensibleadventures/cloudherd/new.md

 for a new mayor.
 How can I ask them to behave when my own daughter won't?
 Now, go get washed up and start on those thimbleberries."

 Noxy nodded glumly.
-"Yes, *amma*."
+"Yes, *anna*."

 She moped home to collect the bucket full of the first spring thimbleberries and a large bowl, then climbed to the top of the Quick